Portugal at a Glance

 The immense importance of public consumption for many companies working in Portugal has been problematic in view of the steadily declining overall consumption in the inherently quite limited local market.
 This has obviously also put a strain on tax earnings, seeing how people working in Portugal became more and more reluctant to actually spend their hard-earned money.
 After all, the per capita GDP of Portugal is among the lowest in the EU — a fact that is not balanced out by similarly low costs of living.

 Actually working in Portugal is out of sight for a very large portion of the population.
-The unemployment rate in 2014 is projected to exceed 18%.
-This figure is not made up by seasonal or low-skilled workers who are out of a job – a university degree is not a guarantee for employment, as many graduates have had to find out the hard way.
+The unemployment rate in 2014 was 14%.
+This figure is not made up of seasonal or low-skilled workers who are out of a job — a university degree is not a guarantee for employment, as many graduates have had to find out the hard way.

 The Long Road to Recovery

 There have, however, been attempts at countermeasures.
 The export of goods and services has gained in importance in the past years, with more and more companies setting up shop in Portugal, but producing for foreign markets.
 The country’s most important trade partners are the EU, USA, and many former colonies with close economic ties to Portugal.
 Apart from tourism, exports are the only true growth sector in which a career working in Portugal seems feasible at the moment.
-Affordable prices for travels to the country with all its touristic selling points ensure that the hospitality sector stays profitable.
+Affordable prices for traveling to this popular tourist country ensure that the hospitality sector stays profitable.

 Foreign investment, although still far below the pre-crisis figures, is another important stepping stone on Portugal’s hard way to economic recuperation.
 However, many foreign investors have shifted their interest away from Portugal in favor of Central and Eastern European countries, as well as Asia.
-With the overall outlook for 2013 and 2014 being less than favorable (with current prognoses expecting the economy to shrink by 3% and more), it might not be a good time for expats to devise plans of working in Portugal on their own.
+Although the economy is slowly growing again, it is still very unstable.
+It might not be a good time for expats to devise plans of working in Portugal on their own.